- 1 cup butter, softened

 - 1 jar (12 ounces) seedless raspberry jam

 - Cream butter and sugar until light and fluffy.
 Beat in eggs and extracts.
 In another bowl, combine flour, baking powder and salt; add to creamed mixture and mix well.
 Cover and chill at least 2 hours.

 - Divide dough in half.
 On a lightly floured surface, roll each half into a 12x9-in. rectangle.
 Combine the jam, coconut and pecans; spread over rectangles.
-Carefully roll up, starting with the long end, into a tight jelly roll.
+Carefully roll up, starting with the long ends, into tight jelly rolls.
 Wrap in plastic.
 Refrigerate overnight or freeze for 2-3 hours.

 - Preheat oven to 375°.
 Cut into 1/4-in. slices; place on greased baking sheets.
 Bake until lightly browned, 10-12 minutes.
 Cool cookies on wire racks.
 Yield: 8 dozen.

 Reviews forRaspberry Swirls